Texas vs. Oklahoma State NCAA Football Odds, Plays and Insights | October 16, 2021

 Oklahoma State Stats and Trends

-- Oklahoma State's games this year have gone over the total in two out of four opportunities (50%).
+- Oklahoma State's games this year have eclipsed the over/under two times in four opportunities (50%).

-- The Cowboys have eight giveaways this season, while the Longhorns have 10 takeaways .
+- The Cowboys have turned the ball over eight times, two fewer times than the Longhorns have forced turnovers (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.